Are you wondering which WordPress files you need to back up on your website?

 This is the most frequently updated part of your WordPress site.
 This is why you need to create database backups more frequently.

-Why Not Just Backup All The Files and Database Everytime?
+Why Not Just Back Up All WordPress Files and Database Every Time?

 You should create a full backup of all your WordPress files and database at least once a month.
 For busier websites, you can create full backups once a week or even once a day.

-However, you need to keep in mind that creating full backups is resource intensive.
-If you are on shared WordPress hosting, then this could hog your server resources.
-It may result in a slow website or may even make your site inaccessible.
+However, you need to keep in mind that creating full backups is resource-intensive.
+If you are on shared WordPress hosting, then this could use up a lot of your server resources.
+It may result in a slow website or even make your site inaccessible.

-Storing large backup files on the cloud would take up your storage space.
-Transferring large files can also be difficult for shared server, which may result in unfinished uploads or corrupt backups.
+Storing large backup files on the cloud will take up your storage space.
+Transferring large files can also be difficult for shared servers, which may result in unfinished uploads or corrupt backups.

-Having said that, let’s see what should be an ideal strategy to backup your WordPress site?
+Having said that, let’s look at an ideal strategy to back up your WordPress site.

 Create Multiple WordPress Backup Schedules

-The best way to setup a backup is by using multiple schedules.
-You can create multiple backup schedule like this:
+The best way to set up a backup is by using multiple schedules.
+You can use a schedule like this: